 Sister Mary Priniski, O.P., Ph.D. is a graduate of the University of Detroit; earned a Masters in Health Care Mission from Aquinas Institute of Theology in St. Louis and received her doctorate in Missiology from the Union Institute based in Cincinnati.
 She has served in various social justice ministries including coordinator of Connective Ministries, director of the Commission on Justice of the Glenmary Home Missioners and executive secretary of the Labor Guild of the Archdiocese of Boston.

 Mary is Project Coordinator for Gathering for Mission, a project of the Catholic Committee of the South engaging church leadership on all levels in dialogue with the voice and vision of Pope Francis.
 Previously she served as MidAtlantic Chapter Prioress for the congregation.
 She has spent most of her ministerial life engaging in social justice issues, particularly the rights of workers.

-Since 2011, Sister Elise has served as Director of Communications, also overseeing Technology until 2014.
+Sister Elise García, OP, served as Director of Communications for the Adrian Dominican Sisters from 2011-2016, also overseeing Technology until 2014, before becoming a General Councilor for the Congregation in 2016.
 She previously served as co-director of Santuario Sisterfarm, an eco-spirituality center in the Texas Hill Country, and as founding editor of Sor Juana Press.
 Sister Elise had previously served as Director of Communications and Development for St. Mary’s University School of Law in San Antonio; Vice President for Membership and Media Communications for Common Cause in Washington, DC; and as a communications, development and management consultant to numerous national and regional non-profit organizations.